What are my rights when I buy from an online retailer?

 When you buy from a New Zealand retailer your purchase is covered by the Consumer Guarantees Act.
 This means the seller is responsible for ensuring the goods are delivered on time (or within the agreed period) and in acceptable condition.

 If you are buying from an overseas retailer then you don’t have much protection at all so it’s a good idea to carefully check who you are buying from (see the next question).

-If you have a problem with a purchase from an overseas retailer and you are unable to sort it out, you can make a complaint at econsumer.gov (econsumer.govt is an international initiative which provides a way for consumers to report complaints about overseas traders.
-Complaints are recorded on a database which participating government agencies can access).
-They won’t be able to act on your behalf but the information you provide can be used to help prevent international scams.
+If you have a problem with a purchase from an overseas retailer and they won't sort it out, you can make a complaint at econsumer.gov.
+This is an international database of consumer complaints about overseas traders, which participating government agencies can use to identify help prevent international scams.
+They won’t be able to act on your behalf though.

 Back to top

 I’m not sure about handing over my credit card details for an online purchase.
 How do I make sure it is safe?

 Before you buy from an online retailer, check the security on the website.
 Look for information about their privacy and security policies on their website.

 - Do they have proper contact details, e.g. phone, email and street address?